SearchSkip to content

 We keep going.
 Light rain often improves sightings and creates beautiful photo conditions.
 Only extreme weather would affect plans, which is very rare.

 Almost never.
 Safaris run in heat, cold, clouds, and rain.
 Weather is part of the experience.
-If conditions ever become unsafe (very unusual), your guide will make the call.
+If conditions ever become unsafe, which is very unusual, your guide will make the call.

 It can be—especially in winter.
 Early mornings can feel chilly, even in Africa.
 We recommend layers so you can warm up early and remove them as the sun comes up.